llzzwwyy/ga-cnn-lstm/README.md

 # ga-cnn-lstm
-An Optimized Deep Learning Approach for Locating False2  Data Injection Attacks in Smart Grids
+An Optimized Deep Learning Approach for Locating False  Data Injection Attacks in Smart Grids